SkyLeite/Ougon/README.md

 1. Set the environment variable `RELOADEDIIMODS` to your Reloaded-II `Mods` directory
 2. Run `dotnet build`

+## Releasing

+To release a new version, update the `ModVersion` field in `Ougon/ModConfig.json` and create a new git tag.
+Once those are pushed to `main`, Github Actions will build and release the new version.

 ## Features

 The following is a list of my goals with this mod, in no particular order.
 Some of them might not even be possible, so don't hold your breath.